 How does Estrogen Replacement Therapy Work?

-There are a variety of treatment options available for hormone replacement therapy.
+There are a variety of hormone therapy options available for hormone treatment therapy.
 However, the ultimate goal is to mimic the normal process of puberty.
 The therapy process tends to start with progesterone in the early stages of menstruation, and will continue through the adjustment of estradiol levels in the blood for the remainder of the treatment.
 Dosages may be increased gradually as it would with spontaneous pubertal development.
 Estradiol is a steroid sex hormone that improves fertility and secondary sexual characteristics.
 It can also prevent osteoporosis, or bone deterioration.
 Estradiol can be administered as a gel or a patch through the skin, or it can be taken orally.
 However, the oral delivery causes part of the medication to metabolize into estrone sulfate, which is essentially a form of estrogen that is stored in the body rather than used actively.
 Although there isn’t a significant difference between transdermal and oral estradiol, recent studies indicate that the oral counterpart could have the potential to decrease antithrombin III, an enzyme that inhibits coagulation.
 While the research confirming these side effects is minimal, the goal of this article is to cover all information pertaining to hormone replacement therapy in TS.
 Without this enzyme, TS patients could be at risk for thrombosis, or a pulmonary embolism.
 However, these studies have only been carried out on very small control groups of post-menopausal women, and not enough evidence has been applied to adolescents to prove that this is an imminent threat is the application of oral estradiol.

 Consult your healthcare provider to find out the appropriate method of estrogen therapy for you.